farmerbriantee/AgOpenGPS/README.md

 That is planned for the near future.

-Included is a setup, application, and source folders.
+Included is an application, and source folders.